The guidances have been written by AZSAB members and it covers all necessary information and tips for incoming students

 One of the reasons I decided to choose The Netherlands is because of its education system.
 First of all, it is fully in English.
 There are very few universities that are top 150 in the world and teach Computer Science in English.
 Cost is high, around 12k euros per year, but it is still very cheap compared to universities in the UK.
 Almost every major university in The Netherlands is in the top 200 at least and has a lot of various programs.

 Dutch government plays a great role in adapting international students in the universities.
 There are many campuses that are scattered all around Amsterdam and provide great dormitories for international students.
+Many universities provide student housing for first-year international students to facilitate the adaptation procedure.
 Note that most dormitories allow staying only for 1 year.
 The next year student will need to find a place to live by himself.
 Usually, a lot of students find an apartment and share it with their newly found friends.
-It is possible to find a room for about 450-800 euros, depending on the need and proximity to the center.
-I personally found a great deal for 435 euros, but 15 minutes away from Amsterdam by train, and 20 minutes away from my university (however it does not matter due to pandemic).
+It is possible to find a room for about 650-1000 euros, depending on the need and proximity to the center.
+Studio prices on the other hand, start from 1200 and can go up to 1600 euros.
+I personally found a great deal for 650 euros, but 30 minutes away from Amsterdam by tram, and 40 minutes away from my university.
 But how do you find a room or apartment?
-The market is very hostile in Amsterdam, and it is advised to find a place before university kicks you out like a bird!
-It took me 2 months to search for a room.
+There is a deteriorating housing crisis in Amsterdam.
+Therefore, the market is very hostile in Amsterdam, and it is advised to find a place before university kicks you out like a bird!
+It took me 2 months to search for a room, while it is highly recommended to start at least 4 months in advance.
 There are many websites and listings of rooms, they are greatly discussed on our Rotterdam page (azsab.org/rotterdam).

 Universities are very much integrated into city life.
 All major universities and schools are mainly in the middle of either Amsterdam or business centers.
 During the first months of studies, there are many excursions and orientation programs that students will find helpful.
-There are also many independent events hosted primarily for students, where they mainly talk about career, life, books, sports, leisure, and many more.
+There are also many independent events hosted by student associations primarily for students, where they mainly talk about career, life, books, sports, leisure, and many more.
+I really recommend attending those events to get a chance to meet your future friend, flatmate, colleague or even employer.
 I personally like to use meetup.com and eventbrite.com.

 Career Prospects